ipe decking hours

 honduran rosewood

 DESCRIPTION Honduran Rosewood heartwood varies from pinkish to purple-brown with irregular black markings independent of growth rings.
-Grain is straight to slightly roey or wavy.
+Grain is straight to slightly wavy.
 Texture is medium to fine.

 Weight varies from about 58lbs to 68lbs per cu. ft.